skystaryy/DessanteApp/README.md

 # dessante
-Dessante App is online skincare market. - Project for Final Exam Mobile Programming
+Dessante App is online skincare market. - Project for Final Exam Mobile Programming using Flutter - Dart.

 ## Getting Started
 This project is a starting point for a Flutter application.